Bark River – Delafield

 - Hwy 18 Wayside to Hwy E: 6.2 Miles.
 Heavily channelized, but some of it still seems like it has potential.

 - Rome to Cushman Road: 5.6 miles.
-A great section detailed in my Rome Review.
+A fantastic stretch and one of southeast Wisconsin’s paddling gems.

-- Cushman Road to Hwy 106 canoe launch: 4 miles and seems intriguing.
-Per a comment below, it is free of logjams (thanks Theresa!).
-Jefferson County Map
+- Cushman Road to Hwy 106 canoe launch: 4.1 miles and seems intriguing.
+According to Theresa it is free of logjams.

-- Hwy 106 canoe launch to Princes Point Wildlife Area: 5 miles.
+- Hwy 106 canoe launch to Princes Point Wildlife Area: 5.5 miles.
 Be careful of the partly removed dam at Hebron.
 There are definitely downed trees in this section.
-Jefferson County Map

 - Burnt Village County Park to the Rock River: 5.5 miles.
-Does not seem top–notch.
-Landing just upstream of the mouth on the east bank.
+Does not seem super interesting.
+Landing is just upstream of the mouth on the east bank.